Get The Facts About Fertility, Pregnancy, And COVID-19 Vaccines

 (NAPSI)—Questions and misinformation about the effect of COVID-19 vaccines on fertility and pregnancy have left some people uncertain about getting vaccinated if they are pregnant or hoping to get pregnant, but the facts should be reassuring.

-“It’s understandable that parents and those who hope to become parents are cautious about COVID-19 vaccines,” said Dr. Katie Korte, Director of Pharmacy at University Health Lakewood Medical Center in Kansas City.
+“It’s understandable that parents and those who hope to become parents are cautious about COVID-19 vaccines,” said Dr. Steven Gordon, Chair of the Department of Infectious Disease at Cleveland Clinic.
 “However, it should be comforting to know that the vaccines are safe and effective during pregnancy.
-Growing data and science demonstrate that the benefits of getting vaccinated far outweigh any risks, and we have a long history with vaccines that makes it clear they do not affect future fertility.”
+Growing data and science demonstrate that the benefits of getting vaccinated far outweigh any risks and we have a long history with vaccines that makes it clear they do not affect future fertility.”

 Here are key facts about fertility, pregnancy, and the COVID vaccines: